Saliq9/simple-microservice/README.md

 A simple REST microservice example.

-It implements basic REST routes for an example user resource:
+It implements basic REST routes for a given user resource:

         GET / : Welcome Message,
         GET /users : Retrieve all users and